Zapier vs Power Automate | 8 Factors to Decide the Best One

 How advanced are Power Automate’s automation features?

-Power Automate goes deeper in logic and backend workflows.
+Power Automate goes deep in logic and backend workflows.
 It supports conditions, loops, approvals, expressions, and even desktop automation with RPA (robotic process automation).
 You can pull in data from SQL, run Excel macros, and handle approvals across departments.

 Power Automate also lets you write expressions with PowerFX, Microsoft’s low-code scripting.
 This makes it powerful for structured tasks in HR, finance, and IT.
-It’s designed for more complex business logic across multiple systems—perfect for enterprise-level needs.

 5. Ease of use and learning curve